ahmadimd/ahmadimd.github.io/README.md

 ### Data Analysis
 - **Data Wrangling:** Skilled in data cleaning, manipulation, and transformation using Pandas and NumPy.
-- **Data Visualization:** Proficient in creating insightful visualizations using Matplotlib, Seaborn, and Plotly.
+- **Data Visualization:** Proficient in creating insightful visualizations using Matplotlib, Seaborn, ggPlot.
 - **Statistical Analysis:** Strong foundation in statistical methods, hypothesis testing, and A/B testing.
-- **Big Data Technologies:** Experience in handling large datasets using Hadoop, Spark, and Dask.
 - **Feature Engineering:** Expertise in identifying and creating features for machine learning models, including feature scaling, encoding, and selection techniques.

 **Additional Skills:**